Ash-Coder-or-Not/Ash-Coder-or-Not.github.io/pages/2023/November/starlite.md

 ### Display. [↩︎](#index)

-Speaking of, the display is surprisingly good for what I paid: it's 1080p, has a matte surface, gets decently bright outdoors as long as you don't have direct sunlight falling on the screen (i'm currently writing this outdoors during a winter afternoon, and at half brightness this is perfectly useable; full brightness is certainly nice but I wouldn't do that to save on battery life), is decently color accurate, and has fairly good pixel response for a 60Hz panel (and I wouldn't want any more to save on battery life).
+Speaking of, the display is surprisingly good for what I paid: it's 1080p, has a matte surface, gets decently bright outdoors as long as you don't have direct sunlight falling on the screen (i'm currently writing this outdoors during a winter afternoon, and at half brightness this is perfectly useable; full brightness is certainly nice but I wouldn't do that to save on battery life), is decently color accurate, and has acceptable pixel response times for a 60Hz panel (it actually feels inadequate sometimes, but i assume this is to save on battery life, so I let it slide).

 ### Keyboard. [↩︎](#index)